-Considered one of the top track coaches in the state, he helped coach the Eagles’ boys to two state track titles and had four teams finish runner-up.
-His West Point and Cold Springs girls’ track teams won 17 Cullman County championships.
+Considered one of the top track coaches in the state, he guided the Panthers’ boys to two state track titles and had four teams finish runner-up.
+The Cold Springs girls’ track team won 17 Cullman County championships.
 He also directed the Cold Springs girls and boys to three state cross country crowns and had seven runner-up finishes.

 A dedicated coach and devout man of faith, he has been inducted into the Cullman County Sports Hall of Fame, was an AHSAA Making A Difference Award recipient in 2016, was selected NFHS Alabama Cross Country Coach of the Year in 2017 (girls) and 2016 (boys).
-U.S. Track and Field and Cross Country Coaches Association named him Alabama Boys’ Cross Country Coach of the Year in 2014.
+U.S. Track and Field named him Boys’ Cross Country Coach of the Year in 2014.

 REYNOLDS G. COOK (OLDTIMER Division): Cook, now deceased, was born in 1913 and graduated from Sidney Lanier High School in 1933.
 He earned his college degree from Troy State Teachers College in 1950.
 He earned his master’s in 1964.

 He began his teaching and coaching at Williams School in Montgomery, then moved to Union Springs High School in 1952 where he remained in various capacities through 1974.